Android HIV: A Study of Repackaging Malware for Evading Machine-Learning Detection: Targeted Systems and Attack Scenarios

 \subsection{Drebin}

 Drebin is an on-device lightweight Android malware detector.
-Drebin extracts features from both the manifest and the disassembled dexcode through a linear sweep over \texttt{AndroidManifest.xml} and the disassembled smali files of the application.
+Drebin extracts features from both the manifest and the disassembled dexcode through a linear sweep over the manifest file and the disassembled smali files of the application.
 The features such as permissions, activities, and API calls are presented as strings.
 Eight sets of features are retrieved, as listed in Table \ref{drebin_feature}.

 The extracted features are put into a multidimensional vector (\textit{S}) to create a $\lvert S\rvert$-D space, in which we can have 0 or 1 value along each dimension, indicating the presence or absence of the corresponding feature.
 The following shows an example of the feature vector $\varphi (x)$ of a malicious application that sends premium SMS messages and thus requests certain permissions and hardware components.